|Time Required||Average (6-10 days)|

 - Air circulation?

-- What environmental features unique to those locations might facilitate microbial growth?
+- What environmental features unique to those locations might lead to microbial growth?

-- Based upon your background reading, can you possibly identify any of the bacterial/microbial colonies
+- Based upon your background reading, can you identify any of the bacterial/microbial colonies

 based upon their morphological features?
 Tip: The Science Buddies guide to Interpreting Plates should be helpful.

-- If you had access to reagents in a common laboratory, how could you use more sophisticated methods to type, classify, and characterize the individual colonies?
+- If you had access to reagents in a biology laboratory, how could you use more sophisticated methods to type, classify, and characterize the individual colonies?

 - Based upon your background reading, what percentage of the microbial organisms that are present in your environment did you isolate and identify?